osmionix/AYUSH_RAJ_repo/README.md

-# TicTacToe_java
+# TicTacToe
-This Java program implements a simple Tic-Tac-Toe game for two players.
+This program implements a simple Tic-Tac-Toe game for two players.

 # **Rules**
 Players take turns selecting grid positions, with 'X' and 'O' markers.